 Moreover, the secondary sensor in this device is the 8MP Ultra Wide-Angle camera that supports 119-degree FOV.
 The tertiary sensor is a Super Macro Lens of 2MP with a focal length of 4cm and the fourth is a depth sensor for portrait photos.
 Furthermore, there’s an improvement in the front camera too.
 It is a 16MP selfie shooter with a Sony IMX471 sensor.

 The battery on Realme 5 Pro is less than the one in Realme 5.
 It is powered by a 4035mAh battery.
 However, the thing to be noted is that the device comes with VOOC Flash charge 3.0.
 Meaning, it supports 20W fast charging.
 The availability of USB type c just great and the 20 Watt fast charger charges your phone from 0 to 50% in just 30 minutes.
 It still has a 3.5mm headphone jack and has loudspeaker to the side and it features Dirac Power Sound tech.
 As for the color combination, it comes in Crystal Green and Crystal Blue.

 The phone doesn’t support Nepal Telecom’s 4G in Band 20 but it supports Band 3 for all the telecom operators in 4G.
 Read Things to consider while buying a 4G phone in Nepal.

 The news about the launch of 64MP camera sensation – Realme XT in Nepal is also out and starting to heat the market.
-The launch of new Realme devices after a long gap is definitely the exciting one.
-What do you like most about the Realme phone and have been waiting for these devices?
+The launch of new Realme devices after a long gap is definitely an exciting one.
+What do you like most about the Realme phones, have you been waiting for these devices?
 Please let us know in the comment section.